OndrejKuchta/swift-s3-upload/README.md

 # swift-s3-upload
 This is code example of uploading file (mp4 file in this case) from iOS device (Swift 2.0) to Amazon S3 bucket.
-It consists of 2 parts, the client in swift and server in js.
+It consists of 2 parts, the client in swift and server in JS (Node.js).
 All secrets are stored on the server side and clients gets just the playload and policy information necesary to upload given file to the S3 bucket.